Widowed young: Danielle's story

 How does an American girl from the Colorado Rockies end up living in Northern Ireland?
 And then getting involved with Care for the Family?

 The first question is easy to answer.
 I attended Queen’s University in Belfast where I met Russell.
-We were married in 2005 and welcomed in three gorgeous children: Samuel, Abigail and Madelyn.
+We married in 2005 and welcomed in three gorgeous children: Samuel, Abigail and Madelyn.

 The second question is more poignant.
 It was incredible loss that put me in contact with Care for the Family because after only eight and a half years of marriage, tragedy struck.